LucasDelfino92/morrowindsharp/mw#.md

 - Click **Next** and then click **Finish**.
 - Wrye Mash x64 will now launch.
 Close the program.

 > The **Mods Installers directory** is redundant to us, as we use Mod Organizer 2 to install our mods.
-However, it is a required step to install Wrye Mash.
+However, assigning a directory is required to install Wrye Mash.

 > **Mlox** is a tool to analyze and sort your plugin order.
-However, you will be following the plugin order recommended by the guide, and thus we don't need to install it.
+However, because I checked for conflicts between the plugins in this guide myself, there's no need for it.

+- Download the **Wrye Mash 2021 - x64 - beta6 - manual installation archive** update file.
+- Extract the contents of the file in your Morrowind **Root** folder (**C:\Games\Morrowind**), and overwrite when prompted.

+> This will update WryeMash to the latest version.

 ### tes3cmd

 [**tes3cmd**](https://github.com/john-moonsugar/tes3cmd/releases/)
-tes3cmd is a tool used to clean plugins by automatically deleting identical-to-master records (records that are identical to the original records, but which may override intended changes by other mods) and to solve a number of conflicts/issues using a plugin, **multipatch.esp**.
-When needed, we will run it through Wrye Mash.
+This tool is used to clean plugins by automatically deleting identical-to-master records (records that are usually *unintended* by the author as they do nothing in practice, but which may override *intended* changes by other mods) and solve a number of conflicts/issues by means of a plugin, **multipatch.esp**.
 - Expand **Assets** under "v0.40-pre-release-2 (with trial Windows .exe)" and download **tes3cmd.exe**.
 - Place tes3cmd.exe in **C:\Games\Morrowind\Data Files**.

-> Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash (which we have already registered).
+> Unlike the other tools, tes3cmd doesn't need to be registered in Mod Organizer 2 as it is directly run from Wrye Mash, which we have already registered.

 ### Registering Wrye Mash in Mod Organizer 2